ReeceJones/mood/README.md

 # mood
 ## What is mood
-Well, mood builds on top of the core functionality of vibe.d.
-Instead of being a new framework outright, mood replaces the need for diet templates in vibe.d mood uses html files with D code baked in, similarly to how PHP is baked into .php files.
+mood builds on top of the core functionality of vibe.d.
+Instead of being a new framework, mood replaces the use of diet in favor of a more php-like system.
 ## Getting Started
 1. Create an html file and place whatever code you want into it.
 ```html